jsakaluk/scripty/README.md

 status](https://www.r-pkg.org/badges/version/psyscores)](https://CRAN.R-project.org/package=psyscores)
 <!-- badges: end -->

-The goal of psyscores is to help automate the specification and comparison of different generating psychometric models for indicators of psychological constructs.
+The goal of scripty is to help automate the specification and comparison of different generating psychometric models for indicators of psychological constructs.
 The package also aims to help researchers calculate scores based on their determined psychometric model for use in subsequent analyses.
 This package is very early in its development, so